 - Whether your house is currently unattended (because you’re traveling)

 - Your address and mobile phone number (usually found on your resume)

 - Your email address (and any alternate email addresses)

 - Access to your email, both personal and potentially work email.

-Have additional tips?
+Have additional tips on how to keep your password safe?
 I’d love to hear them in a comment!